Amino Acids Codon Chart – Codon Table, mRNA Codon Chart

 What are Start Codons?

-• In the intricate realm of molecular biology, the term “Start Codon” refers to specific codons within an mRNA sequence that demarcate the commencement of protein translation.
-The codon AUG is predominantly recognized as the principal start codon, acting as a beacon for the initiation of the translation process.
+• In molecular biology, the term “Start Codon” refers to any codons in an mRNA sequence that represent the beginning of the translation of a protein.
+Major categories of start codons are AUG, meaning the beginning of the translation process.

 Codon Chart